Last Saturday, April 16th, I participated in the individual time trial event “Tijdrit Almere 2022”.

 Which means I would have been faster than in October, given that a “flat” schedule, maybe even a negative split, is what I’m capable of.

-The desired 1:05 would have been hard to achieve but not impossible.
+The desired 1:05 would have been hard to achieve, but not impossible.

 For instance, there was pothole without a warning sign that caused (at least) one rider to crash and be taken into an ambulance with – what looked like – a serious head wound.

-And another pothole further on did have a clear warning sign in front of it.
+But another pothole further on did have a clear warning sign in front of it.

 So far, I’ve not seen anything, only lauding reports on the “main event”, the Dutch Duathlon (run-bike-run) Championship.